The Phyxter Blog is reader-supported. Purchases made through links may earn a commission (at no cost to you). Learn More.

 Here are a few things to consider when identifying pollution sources that affect your Indoor Air Quality.

 ⭐ Outdoor Air

 We pointed out earlier that outdoor air could be a source of pollution in your home.

-Do you like opening your window in spring only to find yourself suffering from headaches and sneezing?
+Do you like opening your window in spring only to suffer from headaches and sneezing?

-If you have ever lived in Salt Lake City, Utah, during winter, you know what I’m talking about.
+You know what I’m talking about if you have ever lived in Salt Lake City, Utah, during winter.

 ⭐ Little or Too Much Ventilation

-Review your ventilation plan, as it may be trapping in more than you think.
+Review your ventilation plan, as it may be trapping more than you think.